"The large statistics and the small energy steps of this scan

 The enhancement at 120 MeV (0.12 GeV) is the tail of the neutral-pion signal.

-In the inset of the lefthand side figure, real COMPASS data are shown.
+In the inset of the lefthand side figure,

 From this figure one reads that only diphoton pairs are accepted by COMPASS